Facebook: Influence Operations and Coordinated Inauthentic Behavior

+In the run-up to the 2020 United States elections, Eastern European troll farms operated popular Facebook pages showing content related to Christians and Blacks in America.
+They included more than 15,000 pages combined and were viewed by 140 million US users per month.
+This was in part due to how Facebook's algorithm and policies allow unoriginal viral content to be copied and spread in ways that still drive up user engagement.
+As of September 2021, some of the most popular pages were still active on Facebook despite the company's efforts to take down such content.

 In February 2021, Facebook removed the main page of the Myanmar military, after two protesters were shot and killed during the anti-coup protests.
 Facebook said that the page breached its guidelines that prohibit the incitement of violence.
 On February 25, Facebook announced to ban all accounts of the Myanmar military, along with the "Tatmadaw-linked commercial entities".
 Citing the "exceptionally severe human rights abuses and the clear risk of future military-initiated violence in Myanmar", the tech giant also implemented the move on its subsidiary, Instagram.
 In March 2021, The Wall Street Journal's editorial board criticized Facebook's decision to fact-check its op-ed titled "We'll Have Herd immunity by April" written by surgeon Marty Makary, calling it "counter-opinion masquerading as fact checking."

 Facebook guidelines allow users to call for the death of public figures, they also allow praise of mass killers and 'violent non-state actors' in some situations.
 In 2021, former Facebook analyst within the Spam and Fake Engagement teams, Sophie Zhang, reported on more than 25 political subversion operations she uncovered while in Facebook, and the general laissez-faire by the private enterprise.

 In 2021, Facebook was cited as playing a role in the fomenting of the 2021 United States Capitol attack.